top of page

 HOPE YOU'RE ENJOYING AUTUMN!

-Pop in to see us Thurs to Sat 10am to 4pm!
-We're really on-season!
+Pop in to see us Thursdays,

 Copyright Hoptroff & Lee 2025